pletzer/collab_workflow/README.md

 The process is shown below.
 Contributors fork from the "dev" branch.
 Each contributor creates a feature branch ("b1", "b2", "b3") which end with a pull-request.
 It the pull-request is accepted then the changes are incorporated into the "dev" branch.
 Not shown here are "dangling" branches, for which pull-requests are not made or they have not been accepted.

+At specific times, when the code is judged to be stable, the `dev` branch is merged into the `master` branch.

 ```sequence
                               v1.0                  v1.1
 master -------------------------o--------------------o---->